Learning Management System (LMS)

 Blackboard (Blackboard Learning Management System) is a virtual learning platform and a learning management system developed by Blackboard.Inc which is a web server software that offers courses.

-Moodle is a free and open source learning management system.
+Moodle is a free and open source and web based learning management system.
 Moodle is used for blended learning, distance learning, virtual learning projects from schools, universities or companies.

-Canvas a web learning manager and a massive online course platform.
+Canvas is a web based learning manager and a massive online course platform.

 - iLearning by Oracle